zedlopez/ifm/Examples/Lanista1.md

 Example: * Lanista 1
 Location: Randomness
 RecipeLocation: Combat and Death
 Index: Lanista 1.
-Simple Randomized Combat
+Simple Randomised Combat
-Description: Very simple randomized combat in which characters hit one another for a randomized amount of damage.
+Description: Very simple randomised combat in which characters hit one another for a randomised amount of damage.
 For: Z-Machine